HeldLab/ProteoSushi/README.md

 Once all of the necessary options are included, click on the **Rollup!** button to start the analysis.

+### Running Examples

+A quick overview to run the examples in ProteoSushi.

+Example files must be downloaded from [GitHub](https://github.com/HeldLab/ProteoSushi/tree/master/proteosushi/examples).

+Install and run ProteoSushi following the instructions listed in **Installation** and **Using ProteoSushi**.

+Select any of the 3 options for search engine and click on the button that appears on the right.

+  - For Maxquant, choose the txt folder listed in the examples folder

+  - For Mascot, choose the MascotEGFR.csv file

+  - For Generic, choose the EGFR_Skyline_data.csv file

+At this point, the "PTMs for Current Analysis" section will pop up and show checkboxes where you can choose any or all of the PTMs as listed.
+I personally recommend clicking on the carbamidomethyl or c[+57] PTM

+Click on the "Uniprot Proteome FASTA" button and choose the "Uni-Hum-Ref-20141022.fasta" file.

+The next 3 lines should autofill unless you chose the Generic option earlier.
+In that case, put 3 in the "Max Missed Cleavages" box.

+Choose the output location and filename.
+Click on the "Output Name and Location" button to pop open the window and type in the filename once it is in the folder you want.
+Click save.

+Anything in the **Options** section can be ignored unless you want to use one of the specific functions.
+If so, please refer to the appropriate section in **Using ProteoSushi**

+Click the "Rollup!" button once you are ready.

+Updates as ProteoSushi is running are displayed in the Terminal/Command Prompt.

 ## Results

 Results will be returned as a CSV spreadsheet with the name and location based on what the user chose earlier.